 Siberian, long-tailed shrew

-Far Eastern, giant, middle shrew
+Far Eastern, giant, and average shrews

 Horseshoe bats

-Southern, large horseshoe
+Southern, great horseshoe bat

 Long-eared, Amur bat